The parameterized space complexity of model-checking bounded variable first-order logic: PATH and optimality of Savitch's Theorem

 \subsection{Bounded nondeterminism in logarithmic space}

-We close this section showing that the collapse of the parameterized classes $\paraL$ and $\PATH$ can be characterized as a collapse of L and NL restricted to `arbitrarily few but non-trivially many' nondeterministic bits.
+We close this section showing that the collapse of the parameterized classes $\paraL$ and $\PATH$ can be characterized as a collapse of classical classes L and NL restricted to `arbitrarily few but non-trivially many' nondeterministic bits.

-\begin{definition}\em Let $c: \N\to \N$ be a function.
-The class $\textup{NL}[c]$ contains all classical problems $Q$ that are accepted by some nondeterministic Turing machine which uses $c(|x|)$ many nondeterministic bits and runs in logarithmic space. \end{definition}
+\begin{defi} Let $c: \N\to \N$ be a function.
+The class $\textup{NL}[c]$ contains all classical problems~$Q$ that are accepted by some nondeterministic Turing machine which uses $c(|x|)$ many nondeterministic bits and runs in logarithmic space. \end{defi}